lukem/home-manual/Home-Manual-Template.md

 ## Table of contents

+Provide a table of contents.

 ## Glossary

-Table describing terms used in the document.
+Table describing terms used in your home manual.

 | Term | Description |
 | ---- | ----------- |